HigherOrderCO/HVM/README.md

 No. In most common cases, it will have the same asymptotics.
 In some cases, it is exponentially faster.
-In [this issue](https://github.com/Kindelia/HVM/issues/60), an user noticed that HVM displays quadratic asymptotics for certain functions that GHC computes in linear time.
+In [this issue](https://github.com/Kindelia/HVM/issues/60), a user noticed that HVM displays quadratic asymptotics for certain functions that GHC computes in linear time.
 That was a surprise to me, and, as far as I can tell, despite the "optimal" brand, seems to be a limitation of the underlying theory.
 That said,